Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

+\paragraph{(3) Meta-update of the generator.} The meta-update is performed {only} in synthesis rounds (every $\tgen$ server rounds), after Step (2).
+Following \citet{ReptileKD}, we update the meta-parameters with Reptile-style meta-learning:

+where $\lambda \in (0,1)$ is the step size.
+Other optimizers (e.g., momentum or Adam) can also be used with the same pseudo-gradient direction $(\genp' - \genp)$ to update $\genp$.
 This update ensures that $\gnrtr$ gradually adapts to the changing set of teacher models without catastrophic drift, allowing the generator to retain generalizable knowledge while continuously evolving throughout the federated training process.
 Meta-learning thus prevents divergence and maintains stability in generating synthetic data across asynchronous, dynamic updates.

-\paragraph{(4) Multi-teacher distillation.} Finally, the synthetic dataset $\kddata$ is used to distill knowledge from the teacher models in the KD buffer $\kdbuff$ into the student model $\x[s][]$, which is initialized as the current server model, $\x[s][] \gets \x[][t]$.
-For $\kkd$ distillation steps, the student model is updated to minimize the Kullback–Leibler (KL) divergence between the logits of each teacher $\x[i][] \in \kdbuff$ and the student model, averaged across all buffered teachers:

-where $\mathbf{u}_i \in \kddata$ denotes an input batch sampled from $\kddata$ according to the label distribution associated with the client that produced $\upd[i][]$.
-This multi-teacher setting allows the server to aggregate and align knowledge from multiple clients simultaneously, reducing the effect of heterogeneity across clients.
-Finally, the KD update is computed as: